 Once I was approaching my down payment goal, I picked a house that fit my budget.
 You, too, can find places in your budget that can be changed so that you can buy a home.

 Don’t let debt be a barrier to you.
 There are ways you can increase income, cut expenses, and choose a home that is right for your budget.
+Are you ready to buy a car next?
+Learn how to pay cash for a car.

 Have more questions about the homeownership journey?
 Let me know in the comments below!